Cherry Preschool’s Commitment to Inclusion

 All disadvantaged and disabled children will have access to high quality and developmentally appropriate preschool programs that help prepare children for school.

 Cherry Preschool’s commitment to the inclusion of children with special needs is financial as well as philosophical.
 All children accepted into the school will receive the support they need to ensure a successful preschool experience.
-This may include hiring extra staff, when appropriate.
-Since the school’s financial resources are limited and outside support may vary from year to year, the number of children with special needs will have to be appropriate to what the preschool can accommodate, both financially and educationally.
-In general, Cherry Preschool will strive to include children with identified special needs to comprise approximately 10% of its population.
+This includes hiring inclusion teacher aides to support individual children, when appropriate.
+In addition to the two teachers in each classroom, we typically have one or more inclusion teacher aides providing extra support.
+As a result, our staff to child ratios are excellent.
+In general, Cherry Preschool strives to include children with identified special needs to comprise approximately 10% of its population each year.

 If your child is receiving any services or has any special needs, or for further information, please contact: